JayHoltslander/materialize-fixes/readme.md

 This repo contains a hosted css file that contains my common fixes for Materialize.
 Easy to import into a project now and immediately fix many annoyances.

 ## What's included:

+### &#8226; Fix paragraph spacing within .card-content
+A paragraph needs spacing after it so that two paragraphs don't blend together and look like one.
+This fixes that.

 ### &#8226; Material icons fix
 Make Material icons behave in an expected fashion like Font Awesome icons do.